jacekkowalski84/LEGO-Invest/README.md

 # Dataset Description
 The dataset can be found in the 'data/lego_population.csv' subfolder and includes information on 1300 LEGO sets, such as their ID number, theme, year of release, catalogue price, and Amazon price.

+# Modules description
+The web-scrapping module can be found in 'scrap_amazon_price.py' The data analysis module can be found in 'LEGO.ipynb'

 # How it Works
 1.The program reads the CSV file containing the data and saves it to a dataframe variable.